NVIDIA/hpc-container-maker/docs/building_blocks.md

 The `mpich` building block configures, builds, and installs the [MPICH](https://www.mpich.org) component.

-As a side effect, this building block modifies `PATH` to include the MPICH build.

 As a side effect, a toolchain is created containing the MPI compiler wrappers.
 The tool can be passed to other operations that want to build using the MPI compiler wrappers.